mhweiner/brek/README.md

 ## Loaders

 Loaders are custom functions that are called during startup (run-time).
 This can be used to do anyting, such as fetching secrets from AWS Secrets Manager, or any other dynamic runtime operation.

-Loaders are run once during the type declaration build step (compile-time), and once while the configuration is loading (run-time).
-They can be normal functions or use async/await/Promise.
+They can be Promise/async/await based.

 ### Example